NASA Calculates Speed of Sound on Mars, Discovers a 'Deep Silence Prevails'

 We know what Mars looks like (rocky).
 We know what it feels like (dusty, cold and windy).
-Now we also know what it sounds like thanks to NASA's Perseverance rover and its ability to record audio.
-Scientists used that data to calculate the speed of sound on Mars and describe the soundscape on the red planet.
+Now we also know what it sounds like thanks to NASA's Perseverance rover's ability to record audio.
+Scientists used that data to calculate the speed of sound on the red planet and describe its soundscape.

 Percy has primarily heard the whoosh of wind and the noises made by its own machinery.
 In a statement on Friday, NASA said the rover found "that, mostly, a deep silence prevails" and the speed of sound is slower on Mars than on Earth.